salvatop/swift-iOS-core-location-demo/README.md

 Features:
-- Ask for pemission to use GPS sensors
+- Ask for pemission to use GPS sensor
 - Geolocate you position based on the GPS sensor
 - Get direction to a specific destination from your current location
 - Save a pin(location) to the database